bbryantku/unity_fps_game_netcode/README.md

 Notable modifications contained within this project include:
 - improved logging functionality
 - incorporation of player bot AI routine that replicates keyboard and mouse input
+- ability to run headless gameclient (to assist in network date generation without human interaction)
 - addition of counters to packet structures (to assist in latency calculations)
 - LUA based wireshark protocol dissectors to provide for realtime network analysis